• Skip to primary navigation

 Artificial Incubation

 Under this method of incubation, an incubator is used in hatching the eggs.
-The temperature and relative humidity in setter and hatcher are as follows:
+The temperature and relative humidity in the setter and hatcher are as follows:

 • Setter: 99.5oF temperature and 63% humidity